AAPI Voices: When Food is a Love Language

 We’ve heard stories like this one firsthand from countless members of our community, from the service members who bring family recipes to class, to the students who share their food traditions with their peers, to the AAPI farmers committed to traditional ingredients.
 And in celebration of AAPI Heritage Month, we’d like to share some of those stories with you.

 We asked AAPI members of the FoodCorps community about their experiences celebrating food as a love language all year long.
-Here’s what they told us.
+Here’s what a few folks told us.

 “My family has always shown me their love through food.
 Food is love.
 Food is necessary for survival, and not only as a means of eating nutrients.
 Food tells the story of our people—our history, culture, creativity, joy, and struggle.
 Tasting the flavors and learning recipes passed on by my family and Hakka Chinese and Filipino ancestors is an act of love, resistance, and preservation.
 My favorite food memory, and the earliest memory I can recall, is eating Sinigang Na Hipon with my Lolo (my maternal grandfather).
 Sinigang Na Hipon is a sour tamarind-based Filipino soup with head-on shrimp and veggies served with white rice.
 This dish has indigenous roots and was eaten by Filipinos long before Spanish colonization.
 Whenever I miss home or I’m feeling down, I know I can make and eat this soup and be transported to that dinner table with my Lolo, to the kitchen where my Lola (my maternal grandmother) or my mom would make it, or to the Kamayan-style family feasts we would host where this soup would make a special appearance alongside a diverse array of other delectable bites.
 This dish brings me so much joy.”